cnivedit/focusedfind/README.md

-# TabFilter
+# FocusedFind

-TabFilter is a Chrome extension that makes search results more contextual and relevant by filtering them based on the content and keywords in your currently open tabs.
-It streamlines your browsing experience by ensuring that your search results align with your current workflow.
+An AI-powered search assistant that enhances your search bar with context-aware suggestions for smarter, faster results.

+FocusedFind is a Chrome extension that provides search suggestions based on the context of your workflow.
+By integrating AI-powered predictions and contextual understanding, it replaces default suggestions with highly relevant and personalized options.